 Veteran's benefits: The Department of Veterans Affairs offers programs for Veterans and service persons seeking assistance for education: The GI Bill, Reserve Educational Assistance Program (REAP), Survivors' and Dependents' Educational Assistance Program (DEAP), and Vocational Rehabilitation.
-Veterans should contact David Dodson or call 605.642.6030 for further information.
+Veterans should contact Greg Krajewski or call 605.642.6030 for further information.

 National Guard and Reserve Benefits: Members of the National Guard and Reserve may be eligible for the Montgomery GI Bill.
 This is an education program that provides up to 36 months of benefits.
 Currently eligible members receive $292 per month for educational expenses.
 In addition, both the National Guard and Army reserve offer a student loan repayment program.

 Members of the South Dakota National Guard may be eligible for one-half reduction in their tuition costs.
 For further information on any of these programs, contact your National Guard or Reserve unit.

 Vocational Rehabilitation: Students with disabilities may be eligible to receive funds for tuition, fees, books and living expenses. contact you local Vocational Rehabilitation Office to apply.